luisSanchezCruz/react_starter/README.md

 # react_starter
-react  app templaste with Webpack, babel, sass
+react  app template with Webpack, babel, sass

 how to start?
 1- npm install